How to Find Product Price Based on Customer Buying History from QuickBooks Desktop Applications

 2. QBFC

-In this blog, I have used QBXML for getting data.
+In this blog, I have used QBXML to get data.

-Now Let’s focus on the topic How to find Product Price based on Customer buying History in Quickbooks desktop applications.
+Now, Let’s focus on finding Product Prices based on Customer buying History in Quickbooks desktop applications.

-For archiving the goal I have used the Sample Code of Quickbooks desktop SDK in QBXML.
+To achieve this goal, I used the Sample Code of Quickbooks desktop SDK in QBXML.

 I have divided whole things into small parts for understanding purposes.